 My research is in computer security and privacy.
 More specifically, I am interested in designing inference algorithms to quantify information leakage of a system about its sensitive inputs.
 I also design privacy-preserving mechanisms to mitigate the risks of such inference attacks.
 My current focus is on machine learning and data privacy.

-I have multiple open positions for PhD students and interns.
+I have multiple open positions for postdocs, PhD students, and interns.

 Reza Shokri, Marco Stronati, Congzheng Song, and Vitaly Shmatikov